JuniperPhoton/PhotonCam.Support/README.md

 By using our app, you hereby consent to our Privacy Policy and agree to its terms.

 The app does track certain information pertaining to user interaction and engagement.
 Specifically, we collect data on user clicks and page visits within the app.
 This information is used to improve the functionality and usability of our app and is not used for any other purpose.

+**Note that we request the Photo Library permission only to add captured photos to the library and read the photos captured by PhotonCam.
+We won't upload or analyze the content of you photos.**

 We use the information we collect in various ways, including to: